Supported OpenCL features

 Compiling source to SPIR/SPIR-V

-PoCL’s own binary format doesn’t use SPIR or SPIR-V, but it’s possible to compile OpenCL sources directly to SPIR (LLVM IR with SPIR target), using Clang:
+PoCL’s own binary format doesn’t use SPIR-V, but it’s possible to compile OpenCL sources directly to SPIR (LLVM IR with SPIR target), using Clang:

 clang -Xclang -cl-std=CL1.2 -D__OPENCL_C_VERSION__=120 -D__OPENCL_VERSION__=120 \